-Soups - tasty, seasonal, everyday and holiday - the best recipes
+Soups - tasty, seasonal, everyday and festive - the best recipes

-Biedules and bread rolls, potato dumplings and kvass, quickly brewed and brewed a little longer.
+Bedules and bread rolls, potato soups and sour soups, rushed and brewed a little longer.
 It is hard to imagine a traditional Polish dinner without soup.
 For our Slavic ancestors, soups were often a whole meal.
-Soups appear on our tables every day and on special occasions.
-Wedding broth, Easter sour soup or Christmas Eve borscht are already a tradition of Polish cuisine.
+Soups appear on our tables every day and on holidays.
+Wedding broth, Easter sour soup or Christmas borscht are already a tradition of Polish cuisine.

 Today, soups prepared from local and seasonal products are experiencing a real renaissance and have advanced to the rank of a full-fledged meal.
-So in order to enrich the culinary repertoire with less known soups, I recommend Małgorzata Caprari's book - Soups .
-These are 270 recipes for everyday, festive, more or less traditional soups, recipes of regional cuisine, as well as variations on the classics.
-In addition to soup recipes, the book includes several ideas for additions to soups: teasers, diablers, unfaithful wife's fingers or... nightingale milk ;-)
+Therefore, to enrich the culinary repertoire with less known soups, I recommend Małgorzata Caprari's book - Soups.
+These are 270 recipes for everyday soups, holiday soups, more or less traditional, regional cuisine recipes, as well as variations on the classics.
+In addition to soup recipes, the book also includes several ideas for additions to soups: teethers, diablots, unfaithful wife's fingers or... nightingale milk ;-)

-In my kitchen, the first step was a quick cauliflower soup with lemon and curry - yummy!
+In my kitchen, the quick cauliflower soup with lemon and curry went first - delicious!

 - 1 small lemon

-- 1.5 liters of vegetable or meat stock
+- 1.5 liters of vegetable or meat broth

 - 100 ml of 18% cream